gatechain/gatechain-docs/en/gatechain-multisig.md

 ```
 When sending transactions (delayed transaction, revocable transaction, change clearing height transaction, and clearing transaction), multisignature Vault Accounts work the same way as single signature Vault Accounts.
 As a multisignature Vault Account needs multiple signatures to send a transaction, compound commands are used to finish transaction's signing.
 Use`--generate-only`to generate the transaction information pending and let owners sign, then collect all the signatures and broadcast.
 ```
 Take a clearing transaction as an example.
-Other transactions (delay transaction, revoke transaction, and change clearing height transaction) follow the same procedure:
+Other transactions (delay, revoke, and clearing height change) follow the same procedure:

 	- Generate transaction info
 	```bash